PecholaL/ConTuner-demo/index.md

-# DiffBeautifier
+# ConTuner

 ## Overview
 <p align="justify">
 Singing voice beautifying (SVB) is a novel task that is widely used in practical scenarios.
 SVB task aims to correct the pitch of the singing voice and improve the expressiveness without changing the timbre and content.
 The major challenge of SVB is that paired data of professional songs and amateur songs is hard to obtain and we solved it for the first time.
-In this paper, we propose DiffBeautifier, an efficient diffusion model for highfidelity Singing Voice Beautifying.
+In this paper, we propose ConTuner, an efficient diffusion model for highfidelity Singing Voice Beautifying.
 Since there are no paired data, diffusion model is adapted as our backbone, which is combined with modified conditions to generate our mel-spectrograms.
 We also reduce the number of steps of sampling t by using generator-based methods.
 For automatic pitch correction, we establish a mapping relationship from MIDI, spectrum envelope to pitch.
 To make amateur singing more expressive, we propose an expression enhancer in the latent space to convert the amateur vocal tone to the professional one.
 Furthermore, we produced a 40-hour singing dataset that contains original song vocals and extremely amateurish samples to promote the development of SVB.
-DiffBeautifier achieves a state-of-the-art beautification effect on both English and Chinese songs.
-Our extensive ablation studies demonstrate that expression part and generator-based methods in DiffBeautifier are effective.
+ConTuner achieves a state-of-the-art beautification effect on both English and Chinese songs.
+Our extensive ablation studies demonstrate that expression part and generator-based methods in ConTuner are effective.
 </p>

 ## Model Architecture